ram-sriram/Viewers/platform/docs/docs/platform/scope-of-project.md

 ---
 sidebar_position: 1
 ---

 # Scope of Project

-The OHIF Viewer is a web based medical imaging viewer.
+The Cure Assist is a web based medical imaging viewer.
 This allows it to be used on almost any device, anywhere.
-The OHIF Viewer is what is commonly referred to as a ["Dumb Client"][simplicable]
+The Cure Assist is what is commonly referred to as a ["Dumb Client"][simplicable]

 > A dumb client is software that fully depends on a connection to a server or